turbot/steampipe-samples/all/hackernews/README.md

 - `cloud mentions`: Same for major clouds.

-- `database mentions`: Same for databases
+- `db mentions`: Same for databases.

-- `top-rated stories`: Stories ranked by score.
+- `editor mentions`: Same for editors.

 ## Dashboard: People

-The Hackernews username in first column links to the `Submissions` dashboard and selects that user.
+The Hacker News username in first column links to the `Submissions` dashboard and selects that user.

-A Hackernews username will often match a GitHub username, which in turn may yield a Twitter username.
+A Hacker News username will often match a GitHub username, which in turn may yield a Twitter username.
 When that happens this table links to one or both accounts.

 ## Dashboard: Posts

-Top-rated posts, with links to each Hacker News item, to the `Submissions` dashboard for the author, and to the URL cited in the post.
+Top-rated posts, with links to each Hacker News item, to the `Submissions` dashboard for the author, to the URL cited in the post, and to a search on the URL's domain.

 ## Dashboard: Search